austen-wade/aem-dialogs/README.md

-# Create dialogs with Javascript
+# Create Granite/Coral UI dialogs with Javascript

 Project is under active development, and is not usable.